 Service organizations and program offices employ FAA scheduling best practices when planning investment programs.
 This includes communicating up-to-date acquisition and site-specific waterfall deployment schedules to all key stakeholders by means of the corporate work plan.
+Guidance for

-Guidance for FAA scheduling practices is located in FAST on the investment analysis page.
+FAA scheduling practices is located in FAST on the investment analysis page.

-2.1.4.2 Standard Program Milestones Revised 110/200914
+2.1.4.2 Standard Program Milestones Revised 10/2014

-Service organizations and program offices employ standard program milestones when planning, executing, and reporting progress on agency investment programs, including entries in the Exhibit 300 (designated programs only) and acquisition program baseline.
-Level 1 through 3 milestones are required.
+Service organizations and program offices employ standard program milestones when planning, executing, and reporting progress on agency investment programs, including entries in the OMB Major IT Business Case (designated programs only) and acquisition program baseline.
 Standard milestones for system and facility investment programs are located in FAST on the decisions / reviews / standard milestones page.

-2.1.4.35 Standard Lifecycle Work Breakdown Structure Revised 410/20134
+2.1.4.3 Standard Lifecycle Work Breakdown Structure Revised 10/2014

-The FAA has one standard lifecycle work breakdown structure that covers the entire acquisition management process and is the foundation for the FAA cost accounting system.
-The standard lifecycle work breakdown structure is the basis for a high-level work breakdown structure developed during initial investment analysis for each alternative as a means for Service organizations and program offices employ the FAA standard lifecycle work breakdown structure when estimating total lifecycle cost, schedule, and risk and constructing initial program plans and schedules for each alternative solution during initial investment analysis.
-They use it during final investment analysis to develop a program work breakdown structure and initial implementation planning is developed during final investment analysis for the alternative approved for implementation by the Joint Resources Council.
+Service organizations and program offices employ the FAA standard lifecycle work breakdown structure when estimating total lifecycle cost and constructing initial program plans and schedules for each alternative solution during initial investment analysis.
+They use it during final investment analysis to develop a program work breakdown structure and implementation planning for the alternative approved by the Joint Resources Council.

-2.1.56 Measurement and Analysis Revised 410/20134
+2.1.5 Measurement and Analysis Revised 10/2014